 The Southern Access Extension joint venture involves the construction of a new 265-kilometre (165-mile), 24-inch diameter crude oil pipeline from Flanagan, Illinois to Patoka, Illinois, for an initial capacity of approximately 300,000 bpd, as well as additional tankage and two new pump stations.
-Subject to regulatory and other approvals, the project is expected to be placed into service in the fourth quarter of 2015.
-Enbridge's share of the estimated capital cost is expected to be approximately US\$0.6 billion, with expenditures to date of approximately US\$0.2 billion.
+The project is expected to be placed into service in the fourth quarter of 2015.
+Enbridge's share of the estimated capital cost is expected to be approximately US\$0.6 billion, with expenditures to date of approximately US\$0.3 billion.